run-ai/docs/docs/Administrator/Researcher-Setup/cli-install.md

 ## Kubernetes Configuration

 *   Create a directory _.kube_.
 Copy the Kubernetes configuration file into the directory.
-   *   Each Researcher should have a __separate copy__ of the configuration file (as the file stores user defaults).*   The researcher should have write access to the configuration file.
+    *   Each Researcher should have a __separate copy__ of the configuration file (as the file stores user defaults.
+    *   The researcher should have write access to the configuration file.
-*   You can choose to locate the file at a different location.
-In this case you must create a shell variable to point to the configuration file.
-Example:
+*   If you choose to locate the file at a different location, you must create a shell variable to point to the configuration file as follows:

         export KUBECONFIG=~/.kube/config